fstiewitz/build-tools-cpp/README.md

 * `ctrl+l ctrl+l` to list all commands of a project
 * `ctrl+l ctrl+,` to open per-project settings
 * `ctrl+l ctrl+s` to show console output
+* `ctrl+l u/i/o` lets you view and change the command before executing it

 ## Settings
 ### Commands